MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.4.3.1 =
+* Quick fix for the bug that is related to Posts & Terms

 = 5.4.3 =
 * Fixed the bug with Posts & Terms feature that hides it when Manage Frontend & Backend Access are disabled however API is enabled